rayoptics.parax.paraxialdesign module

 • efl: effective focal length

-• pp1: distance of front principle plane from 1st interface
+• pp1: distance from the 1st interface to the front principle plane

-• ppk: distance of rear principle plane from last interface
+• ppk: distance from the last interface to the rear principle plane

 apply_conjugate_shift(nodes, k, mat, line_type)[source]